+Regular Full Time

-Regular Full-Time: This is an employee who regularly works thirty five (35) or more hours weekly.
-Regular Full-Time employees are eligible for all Town benefits.
+This is an employee who regularly works thirty-five (35) or more hours weekly.
+Regular full-time employees are eligible for all Town benefits.

+Part Time Regular

-Regular Part-Time: After successfully completing the Introductory Period, this employee is regularly scheduled to work between ten (10) and thirty-four (34) hours weekly.
-However, can not exceed nineteen (19) hours weekly.
-These employees are not eligible to receive all Town benefits, but will receive all benefits required by law such as CT Paid Sick Leave, some paid holidays, FICA, and unemployment and workers compensation insurances.
+After successfully completing the Introductory Period, this employee is regularly scheduled to work between ten (10) and thirty-four (34) hours weekly.
+However, cannot exceed nineteen (19) hours weekly.
+These employees are not eligible to receive all Town benefits, but will receive all benefits required by law such as paid sick time, some paid holidays, unemployment and workers compensation insurances.

+Part-Time Hourly

-Part-Time Hourly: This employee status generally works less than eleven (11) hours per week.
-These employees are not eligible to receive all Town benefits, except those required by law such as CT Paid Sick Leave, FICA, unemployment and workers compensation insurances.
+This employee status generally works less than eleven (11) hours per week.
+These employees are not eligible to receive all Town benefits, except those required by law such as paid sick time, unemployment and workers compensation insurances.

+Seasonal Hourly

-Seasonal Hourly: Seasonal employees are those individuals who are employed for limited duration assignments, generally four (4) months or less, or to assist in the completion of a specific project or assignments.
-These employees are not eligible to receive Town benefits except those required by law such as CT Paid Sick Leave, FICA, and unemployment and workers compensation insurances.
+Seasonal employees are those individuals who are employed for limited duration assignments, generally four (4) months or less, or to assist in the completion of a specific project or assignments.
+These employees are not eligible to receive Town benefits except those required by law such as unemployment and workers compensation insurances.

+Temporary

-Temporary: Temporary employees are those individuals who are employed to fill-in for either regular full-time or regular part-time employees who are absent from work.
+Temporary employees are those individuals who are employed to fill in for either regular full-time or regular part-time employees who are absent from work.
 Temporary employees are not eligible for benefits except those as required by law.